xaviermatroski/ToDo-List/README.md

 # ToDo-List
-ToDo list is a static web app created using React
+ToDo list is a responsive web app